-7. Reduction in Political Interferences
+17. Reduction in Political Interferences

-8. Reduction in Bureaucracy
+18. Reduction in Bureaucracy

-Public Enterprises become a synonymous bureaucracy.
+Public Enterprises become synonymous with bureaucracy.

 They can be made from bureaucracy by the process of privatization.

-11. Individual Motivation
+22. Individual Motivation

 The success of the private sector resides in the profit motive.

-Following are the limitations of privatization:
+What are the Disadvantages of Privatization?

-2. Opposition from Employees
+1. Opposition from Employees

 Disinvestment tends to arise political opposition from employees who may lose their jobs, from politicians who fear short-term unemployment consequence of liquidation of cost reduction by private owners, from bureaucrats who stand to lose patronage, and from those sections of the public who fear that national assets are being concerned by foreigners, the rich or a particular ethnic group.

 Privatization can exacerbate social inequalities by creating disparities in access to essential services.